 The talent of hockey players continues to rise.
 Players are quicker, faster and more skilled than ever before.
 However, one major training component that coaches often overlook is adding in activities that force players to practice their decision making.
+There is a big difference between hockey drills that require a pre-determined course of action and ones where the players are allowed to make all of the decisions.
+In the process of searching for drills to use in practice be sure to include ones that allow players to make decisions.

 Below we give you 6 small area games where the "game" is the main teacher.
 The games are excellent for all age and skill levels since the players will be playing with and against their teammates.
 Players will rapidly learn that if they do not pick their head up and make a quick decision, they will fail.
 Also, the games will reinforce important concepts like communicating with teammates, reading the play, creating time and space, jumping to open ice, protecting the puck, passing in tight areas and more.